-On May 6, 2020, the United States Department of Education Office for Civil Rights (OCR) issued regulations on Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination based on sex at federally funded institutions.
-OCR has indicated that colleges and universities must be in compliance by August 14, 2020.
-In accordance with this charge, and as a means of ensuring the safety of the University community by providing with a learning and living environment that is free from such conduct, the proposed changes to FIU Regulation 105: Sexual Misconduct (Regulation) are submitted for review and approval.
+On May 6, 2020, the United States Department of Education Office for Civil Rights (OCR) issued regulations on Title IX of the Education Amendments of 1972 (Title IX) which prohibits discrimination based on sex.
+In response substantive revisions, summarized in the chart below, were made to ensure the University's compliance with the new regulations.
+Additional revisions, for the Board's approval, are: